mec07/cloudwatchwriter/README.md

 ### Changing the default settings

-#### Batch frequency
+#### Batch interval
 The logs are sent in batches because AWS has a maximum of 5 PutLogEvents requests per second per log stream (https://docs.aws.amazon.com/AmazonCloudWatch/latest/logs/cloudwatch_limits_cwl.html).
 The default value of the batch period is 5 seconds, which means it will send the a batch of logs at least once every 5 seconds.
-Batches of logs will be sent earlier if the logs exceed either 1MB (another AWS restriction) of data or 10,000 messages.
+Batches of logs will be sent earlier if the size of the collected logs exceeds 1MB (another AWS restriction).
-To increase the batch frequency, you can set the time duration between batches to a smaller value, e.g. 1 second:
+To change the batch frequency, you can set the time interval between batches to a smaller or larger value, e.g. 1 second:
 ```
-err := cloudWatchWriter.SetBatchDuration(time.Second)
+err := cloudWatchWriter.SetBatchInterval(time.Second)
 ```
 If you set it below 200 milliseconds it will return an error.
+This interval is not guaranteed as a long running request to CloudWatch could delay to the next batch.
+This is because CloudWatch expects to receive logs in sequence and not in parallel, so this has been written to send them in sequence.

 ## Acknowledgements